KathleenFox/jquery-dichotomy/README.md

 ### Usage

-You can Dichotomy plugins through JavaScript or the markup API.
+You can use Dichotomy plugins through JavaScript or the markup API.

 #### JavaScript usage: